jjasghar/jjasghar.github.io/_posts/2017-08-08-using-the-cookbook-generator-as-soon-as-possible.md

 Here is another possible situation.
-You have grown your team that writes Chef cookbooks, but you start noticing that your documentation starts to become lackluster like most projects. ;) Using a standard cookbook generator with specific `TODO`s in it, will not only force good practice but encourage it.
+You have grown your team that writes Chef cookbooks, but you start noticing that your documentation starts to become lackluster like most projects. ;) Using a standard cookbook generator with specific `TODO`s in it, will encourage good practices from the outset.
 Here is an [example][cpcptodo] of this for the Chef Partner Cookbook Program that I wrote up for the same type of situation from a generic community standardization stand point.
 Also, you can take it to the next step too, set up a simple CI job that looks for `TODO:` and fails when it greps out that line.
-As I like to say let the bots do the work for you and shame people into documenting their code correctly.
+As I like to say let the bots do the work for you and encourage people into documenting their code correctly.

 ## How?